 The CSB has in place and the case manager has utilized where necessary, established strategies for solving conflict or disagreement within the process of developing or revising ISPs, and addressing changes in the individual’s needs, including, but not limited to, reconvening the planning team as necessary to meet the individuals’ needs.

 DBHDS shall review the data submitted and complete a semi-annual report that includes a review of data from the Support Coordinator Quality Reviews and provide this information to the CSB.
-To assure consistency between reviewers, DBHDS shall complete an inter-rater reliability process.
+To ensure consistency between reviewers, DBHDS shall complete an inter-rater reliability process.

-If 2 or more records do not meet 86% compliance for two consecutive quarters, the CSB shall receive technical assistance provided by DBHDS.i through x
+As requested by DBHDS, the CSB will submit an performance improvement plan (PIP) or Corrective Action Plan (CAP) when two or more indicators (Item 9c above) are found to be below 60% during any year reviewed.
+CSB and the Department shall follow the PIP or CAP process as outlined in Section 15 Compliance and Remediation of the most recent version of the community services performance contract.

-The CSB shall cooperate with DBHDS and facilitate its completion of on-site annual retrospective reviews at the CSB to validate findings of the CSB Support Coordinator Quality Review to provide technical assistance for any areas needing improvement.
+The CSB shall cooperate with DBHDS and facilitate its completion of on-site annual retrospective reviews at the CSB to validate the findings of the CSB Support Coordinator Quality Review to provide technical assistance for any areas needing improvement.

 Education about Integrated Community Options - Case managers or support coordinators shall offer education about integrated community options to any individuals living outside of their own or their families’ homes and, if relevant, to their authorized representatives or guardians [section III.D.7, p.
 14].
 Case managers shall offer this education at least annually and at the following times: